SparkPost/support-docs/articles/recipient-validation/getting-started-recipient-validation.md

 #### Role-based email addresses

-Role email addresses represent a group or activity, like sales or abuse, and not an individual.
-They tend to have a lower engagement rate and higher unsubscribe and complaint rate.
+Role-based email addresses represent a group or activity, like sales or abuse.
+They tend to engage less, and unsubscribe and complaint more.
 These email addresses should be avoided since they risk harming your reputation.

 #### Free email address